The Other Side of the Curtain:

 4. Sometimes winning pieces are picked based on how well they'll fit with other pieces the ensemble has programmed for that season.
 Here, again, a rejection is not a reflection of the quality of your work.

 5. If a contest is not judged anonymously, the judges may know an applicant as a colleague or former student.
 Even in an anonymous contest, a piece might be recognizable.
 Judges may consciously or unconsciously favor that person in the judging process.
 Is this fair?
 No. Does it happen?
 Absolutely.

-Contest panelists are human, and they may bring subconscious and even illogical biases to their judging.
+Contest panelists are human, and they bring subconscious, sometimes illogical biases to their judging.